 How do you prevent fear of speaking?

-People who often speak on stage, will tell you that they too have had these thoughts in mind once in a while.
+People who often speak on stage will tell you that they too have had these thoughts in mind once in a while.
 There is nothing strange about it.
-The only difference is that experienced speakers have a remedy for each of the fears above, so that they can deal with it.
-They realize that all fears of speaking to an audience are in their heads and almost never have anything to do with reality.
+The only difference is that experienced speakers have a remedy for each of the fears above so that they can deal with it.
+They realize that all fears of speaking in front of an audience are in their heads and rarely has anything to do with reality.

-Why is preparation so important?
+Why is preparation for your speech so important?
 If everything goes wrong, even when like a lamp falls off the ceiling and someone in the room calls that the story is boring and outdated, you can always fall back on your exercise.
 It is the foundation on which your presentation consists.

 What is the best preparation for a speech?
-That is different for everyone, but what works for many people is just practicing the speech in front of the mirror.
+That is different for everyone, but what works for many people is just practicing the speech in front of a mirror.

 How do you know for sure that you know enough about a subject?